 Here are 5 ways to remove condensation from watch face without visiting your jeweler:

 What Water-resistant Means for Your Watch

-Water-resistance is one of the most important specs watch owners look for in watches these days.
-And it can be a deciding factor when you’re picking a water-proof watch.
-Water-resistance refers to a watch’s ability to work underwater, or withstand being submerged in water.
+Water resistance is one of the most important specs watch owners look for in watches these days.
+And it can be a deciding factor when you’re picking a waterproof watch.
+Water resistance refers to a watch’s ability to work underwater.

-The back of our watches have engraved water-resistant values.
-However, dive watches or mechanical watches engraved with a 100 meters rating doesn’t always mean you can dive a 100 meters deep with it.
+The back of our watches has engraved water-resistant values.
+However, dive watches or mechanical watches engraved with a 100 meters rating don’t always mean you can dive 100 meters deep with it.

-How to recognize condensation in a waterproof watch
+How to recognize condensation forms in a waterproof watch

 Condensation in a watch occurs due to several reasons.
-Understanding these reasons can help prevent subsequent occurrence.
+Understanding these reasons can help prevent subsequent occurrences.